firebolt-db/godocs/docs/Guides/working-with-semi-structured-data/working-with-parquet-arrays-of-structs-and-maps.md

 ---
 layout: default
-title: Working with Parquet arrays and maps
+title: Work with Parquet arrays and maps
 description: Learn how to ingest (load) Parquet data into Firebolt and work with Parquet maps, structs, and arrays of structs.
 nav_order: 4
 parent: Working with semi-structured data
 grand_parent: Guides
 ---

-# Working with Parquet arrays and maps
+# Work with Parquet arrays and maps
 {: .no_toc}

 Apache Parquet is a binary file format that can store complex nested file structures in a compressed, columnar format.
 This topic provides guidance for ingesting and querying Parquet data that is stored as structs in arrays or as maps of key-value pairs.